HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 Project Leads MUST clarify outstanding questions about the Science Roadmap with Oversight within two weeks.

-#### Technical Architecture Objectives

-Through a process of their own choosing, the Technical Architecture team MUST document critical architectural issues and technical debt in a Technical Objectives Informational RFC for consideration during each Release.
-The RFC SHOULD outline technical strategies and estimate cost (such as two engineers at 20%) to realize its objectives.

-The RFC MUST be approved prior to [Clarifying the Next Release](#clarifying-the-next-release) for consideration.

 #### DCP User Survey

 User Experience (UX) MUST create a DCP user survey on an annual basis to collect input for the Product Roadmap.
 The audience for the survey are the Users of the DCP.